-- The second reason is the tradition and Turkish farmers also have a long tradition of growing and cultivating apricot trees.
+- The second reason is tradition; Turkish farmers also have a long tradition of growing and cultivating apricot trees.

-- The second reason is the drying techniques.
-In most parts of the world like California, apricot fruit is sliced into halves when drying.
-Yet, in Turkey apricot fruit is dried as a whole.
+- The third reason is the drying techniques.
+In most parts of the world, like California, apricot fruit is sliced into halves when drying.
+Yet, in Turkey, apricot fruit is dried as a whole.

-This Turkish method of drying prevents apricots from losing their moisture and makes them more thick and meaty.
+This Turkish drying method prevents apricots from losing their moisture and makes them thick and meaty.

 What Color are Turkish Apricots?

 Fresh Turkish apricots can have white, cream, yellow, orange, and red colors depending on the variety of the apricot.